Overview

 Low Dose Naltrexone has been shown to be effective in treating Crohn's Disease, due to it's immune-modulating effects [Farmer1985 🕮 ], [Smith2007 🕮 ], [Smith2011 🕮 ].
 Dr. Weyrich suspects that Low Dose Naltrexone may also beneficial as an adjunct to gluten avoidance in treating Celiac Disease.

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of celiac disease with LDN.

 Please see What is Low Dose Naltrexone? for more information.